 This means that the goods will be random, but weighted.
 So if you have a lot of lower-era players, you’re more likely to see it asking for lower-era goods… and potentially a lot of them.
 Similarly if you have more higher-era players then you’re more likely to see GBG asking for higher-era goods.
 One building could ask for goods from Iron Age, Future Era, and Virtual Future if you have members in each of those eras.

-Speaking of, each building will cost three different types of goods, in varying amounts.
+Speaking of, each building will cost three (typically) different types of goods, in varying amounts.
 The total number of goods required per building remains consistent though.
 So if a building costs 3,000 goods to build, it might be 1,345 of Goods #1, 1,036 of Goods #2, and 619 of Goods #3.
 Then the next time that same building could cost 255/2,145/600 respectively.
 Either way, it’s 3,000 total goods dispersed among three different kinds of goods.
 Sometimes, not often, the quantities will be dispersed between two types of goods instead of three, but the total needed still remains the same.